ateliware/heroku-logger/README.md

 As of now, the elasticsearch instance deployed with this project has no security, so feel free to make a pull request and fix that.

 You will need to use a domain because Heroku only allows log drain to HTTPS.
-Just point your domain to the IP that the magic-logger service comes up with.
+Just point your domain to the IP that the heroku-logger service comes up with.

 Learn more about the way Heroku allows us to consume the logs https://devcenter.heroku.com/articles/log-drains